3d2faebf4bca96cacf2aa10dc002bf42/Twitch-Token-Login-Extension/ReadMe.md

 ---

+**Disclaimer:**
-⚠️ **Disclaimer**: This extension is for educational and development purposes only.
+This extension is for educational and development purposes only.
 Use responsibly and in accordance with Twitch's Terms of Service.